 Given the interplay between these two features, it is still too soon to confidently project that Joaquin will remain offshore, but it is fair to say that the ominous HWRF and GFDL tracks are now lower-probability, high-impact possibilities.
 The strength of Joaquin and the residual disagreement among models calls for continued keen vigilance and careful analysis.
 Another caveat is that the onshore and offshore forecast tracks do not diverge a great deal until after Friday, so quick action would be needed if the lower-probability onshore solution turned out to be correct.
 A key experimental tool for better forecasts missing for Joaquin

 One potential aid to making better hurricane track and intensity forecasts is the use of real-time radar data from NOAA's two P-3 hurricane research aircraft.
 Over the past two years, these aircraft have flown numerous missions into Atlantic hurricanes and tropical storms, sending back real-time radar data that was ingested into the HWRF model, one of our top models for predicting both hurricane tracks and intensities.
 This real-time data was shown to measurably improve the forecasts from this model.
 Unfortunately, both NOAA P-3 aircraft are grounded this week for maintenance issues.
-One aircraft has been undergoing a months-long process to have new wings put on, leaving just one P-3 for this year's hurricane season.
-Unfortunately, last Friday, de-lamination of that plane's lower fuselage radome, which was deep and too broad to fix at the Aircraft Operation Center's base in Tampa, was discovered.
+One aircraft has undergoing a months-long process to have new wings put on, leaving just one P-3 for this year's hurricane season.
+Unfortunately, last Friday, de-lamination of that plane's lower fuselage radome, which was deep and to broad to fix at the Aircraft Operation Center's base in Tampa, was discovered.
 The shell has been trucked to Jacksonville for repair, and the repair will not be done until Friday at the earliest.
 However, NOAA's jet has been flying upper-level dropsonde missions around the clock, and data from these missions has been getting fed into the models for Joaquin.Regardless of Joaquin's path, a potentially devastating rain/flood/surge event

 Even if Joaquin does stay offshore, a very large pressure gradient between it and a surface high far to the north will keep a broad easterly fetch of wind heading into the U.S. East Coast, leading to a prolonged bout of coastal flooding and erosion over the next several days.
 Storm-surge expert Hal Needham emphasized the rarity of the situation in a blog post on Thursday morning